Derwaan/bench-os/README.md

 # bench-os
-Benchmark of Operating Systems in Internet of Things
+Benchmark of Operating Systems on Internet of Things devices